Limit shapes for the asymmetric five vertex model: Maximal eigenvalue: the case

-Fix $y$, and define a positive number $\rho$ so that the circle $C_\rho$ of radius $\rho$ centered at the origin surrounds $N-n$ of the roots of $w\mapsto p(w)-y$ and passes through none of the roots.
-Define $w_0$ to be the intersection point between $C_\rho$ and the Cassini oval $|p(w)|=|y|$.
+Fix $y$, and define a positive number $\rho$ so that the circle $C_\rho$ of radius $\rho$ centered at the origin surrounds $N-n$ of the roots of $p(w)-y$ and passes through none of the roots.
+Define $w_0$ to be the intersection point in the upper half plane of $C_\rho$ and the Cassini oval $|p(w)|=|y|$.
 Then, applying Lemma~\ref{lem:Mahler} to \eqref{eq:cdef}, up to terms tending to zero as $N\to\infty$, (\ref{q1}) gives